Lewis Porter: Writings

 Porter is author of many books and articles.
 He is best known for his acclaimed biography of saxophonist John Coltrane, published in 1998 in English, in French and Italian in 2007, and in Russian and Hungarian.
 Entitled John Coltrane: His Life and Music (University of Michigan Press), the book has been endorsed by Coltrane's son Ravi Coltrane, Dan Morgenstern, Jimmy Heath, and Dave Liebman, among others.

 His other books include Jazz: A Century of Change, Jazz From Its Origins to the Present (coauthored with Michael Ullman and Ed Hazell), The Lester Young Reader, and Lester Young.
 He was also editor of The John Coltrane Reference, and assisting author of Dave Liebman's memoir, What It Is.

 From 2002 through 2012, Porter was the editor of the jazz book series Jazz Perspectives at the University of Michigan Press.
 In 2007 he founded, with his friend and colleague John Howland, a journal, also called Jazz Perspectives.

-Among many other projects, he was the founding editor of an online Encyclopedia of Jazz Musicians which was active from about 2000 through about 2010, but no longer exists.
+Among many other projects, he was the founding editor of an online Encyclopedia of Jazz Musicians.

 Since September 2022 he has posted an essay every week presenting previously unknown jazz research or recordings on Substack.
-This is his major writing and research project now.

 He frequently appears as a guest on NPR, WNYC, BBC and WBGO, as well as on visual media such as BET and documentary films such as Chasing Trane, among others.
 He is also quoted in various printed media, including The New York Times and The Ledger upon others.
 He has been the subject of articles in the jazz magazines DownBeat and Jazz Times, as well as numerous reviews of his recordings and publications.